15 Clinical Trial Patient Recruitment Companies (And How to Choose One)

 How has the company iterated in the past when recruitment isn’t going well?

-Clinical trial recruitment is notoriously challenging, and roadblocks are common.
+Clinical trial recruitment is notoriously challenging, and roadblocks to patient enrollment are common.
 Ask the potential vendor about how they’ve handled challenges in the past and different approaches they’ve tried when recruitment isn’t going well.

-Am I looking for additional services such as patient retention?
+Am I looking for both patient recruitment and retention?

 What kind of reporting do you want to receive from the company?